 Our company is filled with extraordinary women.
 And our Women in Leadership spotlight aims to highlight the brilliant women who hold leadership positions here at Datacubed Health.
 This article is focused on our CFO, Olympia De Castro.

 What are the challenges women leaders face?

-I would say one of our main challenges lay in how we show up at the table, communicate and support each other.
+I would say one of our main challenges lay in how we show up at the table.
+How we communicate and support each other.
 For some years, we have lived in a society where business acumen and success are tied to ‘male traits.’
 This has built on itself, creating implicit bias about what we associate with success or leadership.
 It is not a surprise that studies show women who have historically mirrored male behavior often achieve success.

 However, how do we lead with our innate, authentic traits?